filecoin-project/filecoin-docs/docs/store/storage-and-retrieval-using-filecoin+.md

 ---
-title: Storage and retrieval guide
+title: Storage and retrieval using Filecoin+
 description: This guide covers how to sign up to the Filecoin+ program, store some data on the Filecoin network using a miner, and how to retrieve that data from the miner.
 ---

-# Storage and retrieval
+# Storage and retrieval using Filecoin+

 This guide is split into six steps: